meet the art prodUCERS

 ann margaret o'connor

 Ann O’Connor is the founder of Zoescape Studio.
 She is an idea person, urban wanderer, foodie, and lover of all things “Queens.”
 An independent promoter of the arts, Ann brings like-minded people together to do great and fun things.
 With her partners, she makes art more accessible by creating experiences in alternative venues.
 Before starting Zoescope, Ann made stops at media companies like Scholastic, National Geographic and Meredith, as well as firms, whose clients included: Rizzoli, Leo Castelli, Pace, Art Students League, National Academy, and The Winter Antiques Show.
 Ann has over 15 years of experience in “ideation” and marketing, and holds a B.A. from Barnard College, Columbia University.
-She serves as a member of Long Island City Businesswomen, Long Island City Partnership, and the Queens Tourism Council, and a Board Member of Queens World Film Festival and Hunters Point Park Conservancy.
+She serves as a member of Long Island City Businesswomen, Long Island City Partnership, and the Queens Tourism Council, and a Board Member of Hunters Point Park Conservancy.

 Ariadne is an Integrated Producer at Bloomberg LP, leading all Bloomberg Media campaigns from conception to production.
 She hails from Port Washington, New York and has lived in Queens for 4 years - both in Astoria and Long Island City.
 Ariadne holds a Bachelor’s degree in Studio Art with a Concentration in Arts and Cultural Management from Goucher College, as well as a Master’s degree from Pratt Institute in Arts and Cultural Administration, where she graduated at the top of the class with the Pratt Circle Award, the school’s highest honor.
 Prior to working in marketing and advertising, she interned and worked at a variety of cultural institutions, including The Steven Kasher Gallery, The Museum of Arts & Design (MAD), New York City Department of Transportation Urban Art Program (NYCDOT), and the Groundswell Community Mural program.
 Ariadne is an avid philanthropist and her volunteering, fundraising and patronage efforts include: animal welfare, art inclusivity, public art, city planning/revitalization, female empowerment and the democratic party.